shre1000/Big-Data/sentiment Analysis/Readme.txt

 This project takes live Twitter stream as an input and classifies tweets using machine learning algorithms into positive and negative and plots live graph using matplotlib.
-This project is developed using NLTK, python.
+This project is developed using NLTK and python.
 Machine learning algorithms used are Naive Bayes, Logistic Regression and Linear SVC.
 Voting mechanism is used to classify tweets.

 Training.py : Training module
 Sentiment_module.py : sentiment classification module